BioDAC/unfolding/README.md

 ABOUT
 -------------------------------------------------------------------------------
 Unfolding is a Python-based tool for unfolding 3D surfaces in a grayscale image into a 2D plane.
-It requires the 3D grayscale image a binary segmentation as inputs.
+It requires the 3D grayscale image and a binary segmentation as inputs.
 The surface of the segmentation is tessellated and layers parallel to the surface are extracted from the grayscale image, and unfolded into 2D.

 HOW TO USE
 -------------------------------------------------------------------------------
-First install required packages, see dependencies.
+First, install required packages (see Dependencies).

 To perform unfolding (see src/Unfolding.py):